ashutoshgithubs/DEV-G/README.md

 - Navigation Tabs: The application offers different tabs, including Home, About, Contact, and Dashboard.
 These tabs provide easy navigation and access to relevant sections of the platform.

-- Home: The Home tab serves as the landing page, providing an overview of the project's purpose and highlighting its key features.
+- Home: The Home tab serves as the landing page.

 - About: The About tab provides detailed information about the DEV-G project, its goals, and the benefits it offers to aspiring MERN stack developers.